 Public Safety Officers do not have jurisdiction, nor as a general practice, provide services to off-campus non-University owned properties.
 Public Safety Officers may assist the Redlands Police Department on calls at locations adjacent to or near the University involving University students, if requested to do so.
 The University does not have any designated non-campus property utilized by student organizations.
-Information gathered by Public Safety Officers, while assisting Redlands Police Department, regarding student arrests or Code of Student Conduct violations are forwarded to Student Life for administrative action.
+Information gathered by Public Safety Officers, while assisting Redlands Police Department, regarding student arrests or Code of Student Conduct violations are forwarded to Student Affairs for administrative action.

 If you are concerned for your immediate safety, dial 911 to contact the law enforcement agency having jurisdiction for the location where you are.
 Public Safety Officers for the University of Redlands do not respond to off-campus locations for report calls, but will gladly assist you in getting the Redlands Police Department or other local law enforcement agency to respond to your location.
 Public Safety Officers have direct radio communications with the Redlands Police and Fire Departments which facilitates immediate response in emergency situations.